Ella Hill Hutch: Supervisor

 In the year of 1977, Ella Hill Hutch became the first African American woman (the second African American) elected to the San Francisco Branch of the Board of Supervisors.
 This election in 1977 was the first San Francisco election that used district-based, rather than at-large, elections for board of supervisors.
 Harvey Milk and Carol Ruth Silver were also elected to the board of supervisors in this election.
 Hutch was elected to represent District 4, and later she represented the city.
-Her campaign focused on low-housing and transportation.
+Her campaign focused on low-income housing and transportation.
 She served in office from 1977 to 1981.

 Legacy

 Tribute

 Ella Hill Hutch's time in office abruptly ended due to her early death of natural causes.
 Mayor Dianne M. Feinstein said, "She was a warm woman who cared very much about the city and its people."
 In tribute to the first African American female supervisor, a community center was built in San Francisco, California in her honor.